ceph/ceph/doc/man/8/rbd-nbd.rst

    Specify timeout for the kernel to wait for a new rbd-nbd process is attached after the old process is detached.
 The default is 30 second.

+.. option:: --attach-list *<nbd-device,image-spec,snap-spec,...>*

+   Should be used with the restore command, it specifies the comma-separated list of nbd-devices and/or image-specs and/or snap-specs which needs to be re-attached.
+If this option is not specified, the restore command will attempt to re-attach all the rbd-nbd devices available in the saveconfig file.

+.. option:: --saveconfig-file *file*

+   Path of the JSON file that will contain data about the rbd-nbd devices.
+   The default file path is /etc/ceph/saveconfig.json

 Image and snap specs
 ====================